 Family Law, Divorce & Custody

 The dissolution of a marriage is never easy, particularly when minor children or substantial assets are involved.
 It can be challenging to handle divorce in a non-confrontational and cooperative way during such stressful times.
 That’s why you should have a divorce lawyer you trust to guide you through the process and protect your rights and interests.
 The Abood Law Firm knows the system…and your rights.
-If you are contemplating or going through a divorce in Michigan, we can provide you with a no-cost initial consultation where we can discuss the particulars of your case and how we can help you achieve the outcome you desire.
+If you are contemplating or going through a divorce in Michigan, we can provide you with an initial consultation where we can discuss the particulars of your case and how we can help you achieve the outcome you desire.
 Call us today.
-We will figth to protect your rights and best interests.
+We will fight to protect your rights and best interests.

 At Abood Law, you’ll find more than 60 years of experience.
 As a client, you will get our full attention.